logto-io/docs/docs/docs/recipes/single-sign-on/idp-initiated-sso.md

 ### Prerequisites

 Before configuring IdP-initiated SSO, you need to create a SAML connector first.
-Navigate to the `Enterprise SSO` section in the Logto console and follow the step-by-step [guide](https://docs.logto.io/docs/recipes/single-sign-on/configure-sso/) to set up a [SAML](https://docs.logto.io/docs/recipes/single-sign-on/configure-sso/saml/) connector with your IdP.
+Navigate to the `Enterprise SSO` section in the Logto Console and follow the step-by-step [guide](https://docs.logto.io/docs/recipes/single-sign-on/configure-sso/) to set up a [SAML](https://docs.logto.io/docs/recipes/single-sign-on/configure-sso/saml/) connector with your IdP.

 Once the SAML connector is set up, you can enable the SSO sign-in method in the `Sign-in experience` section, and test the SP-initiated SSO flow to ensure that the configuration is correct.
 Make sure the SP-initiated SSO is working as expected before proceeding with IdP-initiated SSO.